Behaviour Ecology and Conservation of Birds

 Peters Research Group

 We use an integrative approach to understand how animals balance investment in reproduction and self-maintenance, and the consequences of this for individual success and population persistence.
-We take a holistic approach, studying individuals throughout life in their natural environment.
-Consequently, our research span several areas:
+We study individuals throughout life in their natural environment.
+Consequently, our research spans several areas:

 1. Cooperative breeding